pulverst/cleaningdata/CodeBook.md

 ## Step 4: Tidy data

 Merge training and test tables and extract only mean and std measurements.
-Name activities and lable the data with descriptive variable names.
+Name activities and label the data with descriptive variable names.

-## Step 5: Create and save an independent data set
+## Step 5: Create and save the independent data set

 Store tidy dataset to tidy_dataset.csv